Learn how to create and manage Object Storage buckets and objects.

-If you are using legacy SWIFT Object Storage, follow this guide.
+If you are using legacy Swift Object Storage, follow this guide.

 Requirements